J0n-H4rr150n/bhtoolkit/README.md

 *   **Go:** Version 1.20 or higher (check with `go version`)
 *   **Git:** For cloning the repository (if applicable)
 *   **A modern web browser**
+*   **Subfinder (Optional but Recommended):** For automated subdomain discovery.
+Install from ProjectDiscovery's GitHub.

 ## Setup & Installation